QuantEcon/lecture-source-py/source/rst/optgrowth_fast.rst

     single: Optimal Growth; Model

-The model is s the same as discussed in :doc:`this lecture <optgrowth>`.
+The model is the same as discussed in :doc:`this lecture <optgrowth>`.

 We will use the same algorithm to solve it---the only difference is in the implementation itself.